Overview

 Program Description

-We encourage use of FIG support to establish collaborations in furtherance of these goals.
-Projects can be uniquely enlightening, productive and competitive when they incorporate unique combinations of talents, or apply methodologies or theoretical frameworks across disciplines.
 A FIG award may be used to demonstrate the potential of a new interdisciplinary approach or application of concepts from one field to another, and to establish an initial record of joint publication.

-Applicants should have high confidence and write convincingly about their projects’ futures.
-As described in detail below, a FIG proposal should first describe the long-term goals of the project in a manner that makes clear its potential impact within and beyond the immediate field of study.
-Second, the proposal should identify existing barriers to proceeding with the project, including barriers to obtaining support for its continuation.
-Typically, these involve factors such as the untested nature of the ideas or the sheer novelty of the approach.
-Finally, the proposal should describe a specific plan for addressing those barriers.
+As described in detail below, a FIG proposal should describe the long-term goals of the project in a manner that makes clear its potential impact within and beyond the immediate field of study.
+Second, the proposal should identify existing barriers to proceeding with the project, including barriers to obtaining support for its continuation as well as a specific plan for addressing those barriers.
+Applicants should be explicit about how they expect the FIG project to obtain external support to continue their research.

 Award